No Products in the Cart

 There are certain nutrients required for the growth and functions of immune cells such as Vitamin C, Vitamin D, Zinc, Selenium, Iron and Protein.
 Focusing on nutrient rich food and a well-balanced diet is the best way to boost your kid’s immunity.

-Vegetables: Study shows that vegetables provide nutrients like beta- carotene (Vitamin A), Vitamin C and Vitamin E and thus are the best child immunity food that parents can give to their kids.
+Vegetables: Study shows that vegetables provide nutrients like beta- carotene (Vitamin A), Vitamin C and Vitamin E and thus are the best foods for immunity boosting that parents can give to their kids.
 Many vegetables are also rich in other antioxidants that help reduce free radicals in the body (what are free radicals?).
 Vegetables are often a good source of prebiotic fiber that supports a healthy gut and immune system by becoming the food of the good bacteria living in the gut.
 Encouraging your child to eat a variety of vegetables in all colors like Broccoli, Spinach, bell paper, tomato, carrot, and beetroot in a day will take care of multiple vitamins and minerals required to keep the immunity high.
 (How to give complete nutrition for kids?)

 Mulethi: Mulethi is commonly known as licorise and works as one of the best naturally available immunity boosters.
 In addition it helps in strengthening the body and also works as a brain tonic and prevents early aging.